nt246/NTRES6940-data-science/lecture_notes/lesson13-wrapup.md

 <br>

-#### 4\.
+### 4\.
 Explain and document your thought process with notes and comments

 Document the big-picture structure both within files (comments) and between files (README’s).
+In general, comments (and Git commit messages) should explain the why not the what (which should be self-evident from well-written code).
 Can a collaborator or you-in-six-months quickly figure out what’s going on in your code?

 <br>

-#### 5\.
+### 5\.
 Develop a consistent coding style that maximizes readability

 Developing a consistent style in your coding, makes it a lot easier to read.
 Here is some inspiration: